 7. Contest awards:

 Electronic certificates will be made available for download for everyone that submits an entry.

 The 3 highscorers from Germany, irrespective of category, whose first licensing date is no older than 3 years will be awarded.

-New from 2019: Plaques are awarded for the winners of each categories.
-Once for winners from Germany and once for winners from outside Germany.
+New from 2019: Plaques are awarded for the winners of each categories, separate for winners from Germany and for winners from outside Germany.

 Discovered rule violations or unsportsmanlike behaviour will be penalized with different sanctions up to disqualification (hint; see also pt.
 4 of General Rules).

 For adjucation SDR recordings of the contest will be used.

 The log-file has to be submitted in Cabrillo-format (no stf anymore from 2017 on) via

 The receipt of the log will be automatically confirmed by an email with a message of possible errors in the log and the password for the access to your UBN-file.